NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 # RFAdataset

-This is a description of the data products that are produced by code in this repository.
+This repository contains code and metadata that is used to assemble data for analysis required by the Regulatory Flexibility Act.

 # Purpose